colemanw/webform_civicrm/README.txt

 - Work with mutltiple contacts, addresses, emails, events, etc.
 - Have numerous add-on modules for spam control, layout, and other features

-On the other hand, webform_civicrm fields have a few cons:
+On the other hand, webform_civicrm fields have a few limitations:
-- Option lists do not auto-update when the options change in CiviCRM
+- Webforms are not CiviCRM profiles and cannot be used in standard CiviCRM workflows
 - Can't be embedded on the user/register or account pages
 - Don't support custom file upload fields